f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

 ### _Liberapay_<a name="Liberapay"></a><a name="LiberapayID"></a>

-The project’s Liberapay (https://liberapay.com) user or group name, if it has one.
+The project's Liberapay (https://liberapay.com) user or group name, if it has one.
 This should be an alphanumeric name, such that (for example) https://liberapay.com/xxxxx which redirects to your account page.
-This used to be _LiberapayID_, which was a numeric ID fetched from Liberapay’s site by adding /public.json behind your team page.
+This used to be _LiberapayID_, which was a numeric ID fetched from Liberapay's site by adding /public.json behind your team page.

 This is converted to (`<liberapay>`) in the XML file (_index.xml_).

 ### _OpenCollective_<a name="OpenCollective"></a>

-The project’s OpenCollective (https://opencollective.com) user or group name, if it has one.
+The project's OpenCollective (https://opencollective.com) user or group name, if it has one.
 This should be an alphanumeric name, such that (for example) https://opencollective.com/xxxxx redirects to your account page.